ChatGPT vs Claude — A Real Comparison from Daily Use (2026)

 Where they still diverge:

 • Claude is better at admitting uncertainty.
 It will say "I'm not sure" and explain why.
 ChatGPT is more likely to confabulate confidently.
-For research and decision support, this matters.
+For research and decision support, this matters more than benchmark numbers — a confident wrong answer costs more time to debug than an honest "I don't know."

 Context length